What is Lebkuchen?

 When will Lebkuchen be available in Canada?

-The new Christmas Collections become available for pre-order in late August.
+Gingerbread World's Christmas Collections become available for pre-order in late August.
 Order early as we import only one shipment of Lebkuchen from Germany each Fall.
 The fresh Lebkuchen arrives in our warehouse at the end of October and we begin to ship it out right away (unless you've asked us to hold it back till closer to Christmas).
+You can expect to receive your packages toward the end of November before First Advent.